Jared Bednar: Coaching career

 Bednar didn't take long to bring the Avalanche back to respectability.
 In his second season in Denver, Bednar guided the team to a 47-point improvement.
 The team faced some adversity early in the season with the distraction of Duchene's public trade request.
 Following the trade, Bednar guided the team to one of the hottest second half records, returning them to the playoffs for the first time in four years.
 After the Avalanche's first round exit in six games to the Nashville Predators, Bednar was signed to a one-year contract extension on April 23, 2018.
 A few days after signing a new contract, Bednar was nominated for the Jack Adams Award.

-In Bednar's third season coaching the Avalanche, he led the team to back-to-back playoff appearances for the first time since Joel Quenneville in 2004-05 and 2005–06.
-The Avalanche defeated the Calgary Flames 4–1 in the Western Conference's First Round, and then were defeated in the Second Round in seven games by the San Jose Sharks.
+In Bednar's third season coaching the Avalanche, he led the team to back-to-back playoff appearances for the first time since Joel Quenneville in 2003–04 and 2005–06.
+The Avalanche defeated the Calgary Flames 4–1 in the Western Conference's first round, and then were defeated in the second round in seven games by the San Jose Sharks.
 On July 9, 2019, Bednar signed a two-year contract extension.
-In 2021–22, after earning a franchise-record 119 points, Bednar led the Avalanche to the third Stanley Cup in franchise history when his team defeated the Tampa Bay Lightning, who were defending back to back Stanley Cup champions and had won 11 straight postseason series.
+In 2021–22, after earning a franchise-record 119 points, Bednar led the Avalanche to the third Stanley Cup in franchise history when his team defeated the Tampa Bay Lightning, who were defending back-to-back Stanley Cup champions and had won 11 straight postseason series.
 Notably, they only lost four of their 20 playoff games (16–4).

-Mainly on the strength of the 2021-22 season, Bednar is the second-winningest coach in Nordiques/Avalanche history, behind only Michel Bergeron.
-He has the most wins of any coach in the Colorado portion of franchise history.
+Mainly on the strength of the 2021–22 season, Bednar began the 2022–23 season with the most wins in the Colorado portion of Nordiques/Avalanche history.
+He won his 265th game with the Avalanche on January 21, 2023, with a 2–1 shootout win over the Seattle Kraken.
+This tied Michel Bergeron for the most wins in Nordiques/Avalanche history.
+He passed Bergeron in the next game, on January 24, with a 3–2 win over the Washington Capitals.
+After the season, Bednar and the Avalanche agreed to a three-year contract extension that took effect at the end of the 2023–24 season.